 Also, avoid taking taurine with beta-alanine, an amino acid supplement taken by athletes for enhanced endurance.

-Taurine is an amino acid usually thought of as an physical performance booster, but it provides some powerful overall physical and mental health benefits as well.
+Taurine is an amino acid usually thought of as a physical performance booster, but it provides many mental health benefits as well.

-In the brain, it acts much like the relaxing neurotransmitter GABA, making taurine an effective natural remedy for anxiety, stress, insomnia, and many psychiatric disorders.
+In the brain, it acts much like the relaxing neurotransmitter GABA, making taurine an effective natural remedy for anxiety, stress, and various psychiatric disorders.

-Taurine is essential for the health of your heart, muscles, ears, and eyes.
+Taurine is also essential for the health of the heart, muscles, ears, and eyes.

 Taurine supplements may offset the unpleasant side effects of accidental MSG consumption.

-Keep in mind that energy drinks are not a good source of taurine.
+Keep in mind that energy drinks are not a good source of taurine, but seafoods and dark meat poultry are.